8.8 cm KwK 43

-The 8.8 cm KwK 43 (Kampfwagenkanone —"fighting vehicle cannon") was an 88 mm 71 calibre length tank gun designed by Krupp and used by the German Wehrmacht during the Second World War.
+The 8.8 cm KwK 43 (Kampfwagenkanone —"fighting vehicle cannon") was an 88 mm 71-calibre-length tank gun designed by Krupp and used by the German Wehrmacht during the Second World War.
 It was mounted as the primary armament on the Panzerkampfwagen VI Ausf.
 B Tiger II.
-The 8.8 cm Pak 43, an anti-tank gun, was very similar in design but mounted on tank destroyers or deployed stand-alone on the field.
+The 8.8 cm Pak 43, an anti-tank gun, was very similar in design but mounted on tank destroyers or deployed stand-alone in the field.

 Design and development

-At 6.24 m, the length of the KwK 43's barrel was over 1.3 metres longer than of that of the 8.8 cm KwK 36 used for the Tiger I. The cartridge of the KwK 43's shell was also considerably longer (at 82.2 cm) and wider than that of the KwK 36's meaning that the KwK 43 allows for more room for a heavier propellant charge in its shells than the KwK 36 could.
-All guns of the PaK/KwK 43 series could use the same ammunition interchangeably.
+At 6.24 m, the length of the KwK 43's barrel was over 1.3 metres longer than of that of the 8.8 cm KwK 36 used for the Tiger I. The cartridge of the KwK 43's shell was also considerably longer (at 82.2 cm) and wider than that of the KwK 36's, meaning that the KwK 43 allowed more room for a heavier propellant charge in its cartridge case than the KwK 36.
+All guns of the Pak/KwK 43 series could use the same ammunition interchangeably.

-The KwK 43 and PaK 43 were initially manufactured with monobloc barrels meaning the barrel was made from one piece.
+The KwK 43 and Pak 43 were initially manufactured with monobloc barrels, meaning the barrel was made from one piece.
 However, due to the weapons' extremely high muzzle velocity and operating pressures when fired, the weapon suffered from accelerated barrel wear.
-As a result, the change was made to manufacture the PaK/KwK 43 with a two-piece barrel instead of a monobloc barrel.
+As a result, the change was made to manufacture the Pak/KwK 43 with a two-piece barrel instead of a monobloc barrel.
 This had minimal to no effect on the performance of the gun, but made replacing a worn-out barrel much faster and easier than before.

 In addition, the massively increased operating pressures of the new gun also required a new armour-piercing shell to be designed.
-The result of this was the PzGr.39/43 APCBC-HE projectile, which was similar to the older 10.2 kg PzGr.39-1 APCBC-HE projectile used by the 8.8 cm KwK 36 and PaK 43 guns except for the addition of much wider driving bands.
+The result of this was the PzGr.39/43 APCBC-HE projectile, which was similar to the older 10.2 kg PzGr.39-1 APCBC-HE projectile used by the 8.8 cm KwK 36 and Pak 43 guns except for the addition of much wider driving bands.
 The wider driving bands of the PzGr.39/43 increased the weight of the shell to 10.4 kg as a result.
-However, as the full transition to the newer PzGr.39/43 rounds was slow to take place, the older PzGr.39-1 rounds were instead allowed to be used for the KwK 43 & PaK 43 provided the gun had fired no more than 500 rounds.
+However, as the full transition to the newer PzGr.39/43 rounds was slow to take place, the older PzGr.39-1 rounds were instead allowed to be used for the KwK 43 & Pak 43 provided the gun had fired no more than 500 rounds.
 Above that set amount, the expected barrel wear combined with the narrower driving bands of the PzGr.39-1 would lead to a loss of pressure and therefore muzzle velocity in the gun.
 The new PzGr.39/43 could be fired without loss of pressure until the barrel was worn out, thus requiring no restriction.